-The County of Santa Cruz recognizes the Operating Engineers, Local 3, (hereinafter referred to as "Union") as the exclusive bargaining representative for all employees in "permanent" (i.e., budgeted) positions within the Sheriff's Supervisory Representation Unit.
+The County of Santa Cruz (hereinafter referred to as "County") recognizes the Santa Cruz County Deputy Sheriffs' Association, (hereinafter referred to as "Association") as the exclusive bargaining representative for all employees in "permanent" (i.e., budgeted) positions within the Law Enforcement Representation Unit.
+Such representation and this Memorandum shall not apply to extra help.